michelehobson/SBA308/readme.md

 2. Added an alert that is triggered if the user enters a due date that is five years from the current date.
 3. Ensured values were entered for CourseInfo and AssignmentGroup name fields.
 4. Created a helper function to validate input
+5. Added logic to use possible points in overall average calculation from missed exams.

 GitHub Link: